ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * A note is added to the SOAR incident with the status of the action.
 * A note is added to the ExtraHop detection.

-**_NOTE:_** Get or add ExtraHop detection note will fail if `Detection Tracking` is enabled on ExtraHop but the workflow should still complete.
+**_NOTE:_** Get or add ExtraHop detection note will fail if `Detection Tracking` is enabled on ExtraHop but the playbook should still complete.

-The workflow is initiated by an automatic incident rule `ExtraHop Reveal(x): Update Detection`
+The playbook is initiated by an automatic incident menu item `ExtraHop Reveal(x): Update Detection`

 The following screenshot shows an example of a note added to a SOAR incident: